-Personally I can give the following summation in this:-
+I can give the following summation of this:-

 One is the misrepresentation that is done intentionally or out of ignorance about radiation and corona, this misrepresentation can have health consequences for people who do not take proper precautions for this corona disease and increase the fear that does not exist.

-Secondly, this manipulation also aims to earn income for those who are looking for a large number of people who read their articles in social networks.
+Secondly, this manipulation also aims to earn income for those who are looking for a large number of people who read their articles on social networks.

 Third, this manipulation may be done by major countries like the United States and its allies who are afraid of China on 5G technology.